getreu/tp-note/docs/source/tpnote--manpage.md

 **-a**, **\--add-header**

->   Prepend a YAML header in case the text file does not have one.
+>   Prepends a YAML header in case the text file does not have one.
     The default template, deduces the '`title:`' and '`subtitle:`' header field from the filename.
 It's sort-tag and file extension remain untouched.
 In case the filename is lacking a _sort-tag_,